Text Size

 Gospel Clarity

 Genesis 40 strengthens the gospel trajectory by showing a righteous servant in humiliation who speaks God’s truth accurately and serves others while still remaining confined and forgotten.
-Joseph does not control the timing of His own deliverance, yet God’s word through Him proves completely trustworthy.
+Joseph does not control the timing of his own deliverance, yet God’s word through him proves completely trustworthy.
 This prepares the reader to understand that God’s redemptive work may be moving forward powerfully even when His servant remains in suffering.

 In the fullness of Scripture, this pattern reaches its deepest fulfillment in Jesus Christ, who speaks the true word of God, bears humiliation, and is vindicated in God’s appointed time.